For You — Body

 DISCLAIMER: This content is for informational and educational purposes only.
 It is not medical advice and should not be treated as such.
 Always consult a qualified healthcare professional before making any changes to your diet, exercise routine, or health practices.

 Everyone talks about back injuries.
 Nobody talks about the tech who had to leave the trade because he couldn't grip a wrench anymore.
-Repetitive strain injuries — especially carpal tunnel syndrome — are the silent career enders that sneak up on you over years, then suddenly make it impossible to do your job.
+Carpal tunnel and other repetitive strain injuries develop gradually over years, then suddenly make it impossible to do your job.
+A tech flagging 60 hours can find himself unable to hold a ratchet for more than ten minutes six months later.
+It doesn't have to end that way — but you have to pay attention before it's too late.

 What Carpal Tunnel Actually Is